osmandin/att/README.md

 Production Server
 ---------------------

-Currently, the application is running on https:lib-arc-5 mit.edu/att.
+Currently, the application is running on https:arcsubmit mit.edu/att.

 Server set up: Apache httpd (for Shibboleth), Apache Tomcat, Embedded database (to be migrated)